- 12 bar blues

 - The G riff is very similar to the main riff.
 It's basically the 1st half of the main riff played 4 times (4 bars).

-- The C and D riffs are classic blues woogie woogie patterns.
+- The C and D riffs are classic blues boogie woogie patterns.
 I'll show you 2 ways to play them.

-- There are 2 walk ups, 1 from the G to C, than another from the C to G.
+- There are 2 walk-ups, 1 from the G to C, then another from the C to G.

 And what would a 12 bar blues song be without a turnaround?
 We'll of course learn to play the turnaround to Tush as well.